Lucifer1662/cpp-helper/README.md

 4. Move content to a new header file
 5. Creates common default implemented constructors
 6. Generate constructor with all attributes as parameters
+7. Create destructor
-7. Add all includes
+8. Add all includes
-8. Add specific includes via context menu, or quick fix
+9. Add specific includes via context menu, or quick fix
+10. Add missing virtual functions

 All context menu items can be removed in the settings, by default they are all present. </br>